 The Master of Science (MSc) degree gives you the ability to work in basic and applied research and to act as an expert in public administration, the private sector and biotechnology companies.
 It also makes you eligible for admission to postgraduate/doctoral studies.

 The Master's Programme Genetics and Molecular Biosciences is based on basic scientific research.
-In the programme, you will acquire knowledge and skills in modern genetics and molecular biosciences, which you will deepen in your chosen field of specialisation.
+In the programme, you will acquire knowledge and skills in modern genetics and molecular biosciences with focus on your chosen field of specialisation.

 Based on your own interests, you specialise by choosing between four study tracks:

-The Master’s programme in Genetics and Molecular Biosciences is genuinely international, bringing together students from many countries.
-The language of instruction and of the study materials is English in the compulsory courses and in most optional courses.
-You can write all exams, reports and your Master’s thesis in English.
+The Master’s programme in Genetics and Molecular Biosciences is international.
+The language of instruction and of the study materials is English.
+All exams, reports and your Master’s thesis can be written in English.
 If you are fluent in Finnish or Swedish you can also use these languages.

 Courses include a variety of working methods: seminars, lectures, laboratory work, oral and written presentations, project work in small groups, independent studies and study circles formed by the students.
-The instruction will utilise digital learning environments.
+Digital learning environments are used to support learning.

-These diverse teaching methods require active involvement from you.
-They will develop your ability to search, structure and present new information, as well as to draw conclusions.
-You will learn about the principles and methods of research during laboratory exercises, and about practical work in research groups and when writing your Master's thesis.
-In addition to academic excellence, you will acquire general working life skills such as fact-finding, problem-solving, communication, project management and teamwork.
+In addition to science, you will acquire general academic and working life skills such as fact-finding, problem-solving, communication, project management and teamwork.
 You will acquire competence both for post-graduate studies in a Doctoral Programme and for expert positions immediately after gaining your Master's degree.

 Check out courses in the online course catalogue for students at the University of Helsinki.